Generic Glyphosate VS RoundUp

 What is Glyphosate?
 What is Roundup?

-• Glyphosate was developed by Monsanto, the makers of the popular name brand RoundUp.
+• Monsanto, the maker of the popular name brand RoundUp, developed glyphosate.

 Glyphosate vs RoundUp

-• While RoundUp is the brand name and original, there are generic alternatives to RoundUp that are just as effective, while being more economically priced like Eraser 41% Glyphosate and Glyphosate 4 Plus Weed Killer.
+• While RoundUp is the original brand name, there are generic alternatives to RoundUp that are just as effective while being more economically priced, like Eraser 41% Glyphosate and Glyphosate 4 Plus Weed Killer.

 Questions and Answers